 - Even before that, there's a small touch that proves very heartwarming if you stop to think about it: Most love interests have some kind of change to their outfit at some point during the romance.
 In Fenris's case, he puts Hawke's family crest on his belt and a red armband (described by Word of God as Hawke's favor to him) on his right wrist.
 He begins doing this immediately after he and Hawke spend the night together in Act 2, and continues to do so after abandoning their relationship... and for the next three years afterward.

-- Even better is that if you decide to romance Anders after Fenris leaves you.
-Fenris will not only accept it, he will threaten to kill Anders if he ever breaks your heart- given how he's in love with you himself, and the fact he hates Anders with the intensity of a thousand suns, it's pretty adorable (death threats aside) that he's willing to overlook this as long as Hawke is happy.
+- If you decide to romance Anders after Fenris leaves you, Fenris will not only accept it, he will threaten to kill Anders if he ever breaks your heart.
+Given how he's in love with you himself, and the fact he hates Anders with the intensity of a thousand suns, it's pretty adorable (death threats aside) that he's willing to overlook this as long as Hawke is happy.

 - And then, after you finally discuss matters and tell him he's forgiven, his default response when you approach him?
 A husky statement of "I am yours."
 SWOON.

 - This last line is especially heartwarming.
 Fenris has spent his entire life in slavery, being molded into whatever Danarius wanted.
 He spent years before and during the game trying to avoid returning to this fate.
 In two lines, Fenris showed how he can let go of his fears and give himself wholly and completely to the person he loves, and expect the same in return.
 That really shows character development.

 - It is unfortunate that there are not Crowning Moments of Sexy, because that would be one.
 It's doubly heartwarming for players of the first game as a call back to Zevran's romance path.